Ric Formosa: Little River Band

 The original Little River Band (LRB) lead guitarist, Graham Davidge, played only on LRB's first recording session, a cover of The Everly Brothers' song When Will I Be Loved.
 Formosa replaced Davidge shortly after.

 Formosa played on the first two LRB albums, Little River Band and After Hours, including the long guitar solo on It's a Long Way There on the former.
-For the latter, he wrote the song "Bourbon Street" and co-wrote "Another Runaway" with fellow member Beeb Birtles.
+For the latter, he wrote the song "Bourbon Street" and co-wrote "Another Runway" with fellow member Beeb Birtles.
 Formosa toured Australia with LRB, playing 311 shows in 1975–1976.
 He was replaced by David Briggs in August 1976.

 On 19 August 1980, Formosa joined an ensemble of pop artists in a memorial concert for Andrew Durant, the former Stars' guitarist-songwriter who had died earlier that year.
 Formosa played slide guitar, guitar and piano.
 A live double-LP, The Andrew Durant Memorial Concert, was released on Mushroom Records in 1980.